MicrosoftDocs/azure-devops-yaml-schema/task-reference/sql-dacpac-deployment-on-machine-group-v0.md

 :::moniker range="<=azure-pipelines-2019"

 <!-- :::editable-content name="description"::: -->
-Deploy to SQL Server Database using DACPAC or SQL scripts.
+Use this task to deploy an SQL Server database using DACPAC or SQL scripts.
 <!-- :::editable-content-end::: -->

 :::moniker-end